ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The cool thing about Gaussian mixtures is their ability to approximate complex probability densities using Gaussian's with a diagonal covariance matrix.

+Any probability distribution can be approximated with a mixture of Gaussians.

-Probability distribution output by a mixture can (in principle!) be calculated.
-The flexibility is similar to a feed forward neural network, and likely has the same distinction between being able approximate versus being able to learn.
+The flexibility is similar to a feed forward neural network (see the [Universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)), and likely has the same distinction between being able to approximate in theory versus being able to learn with our data.

 In practice, the mixture probabilities are parameterized as $\log \pi$, recovering the probabilities by taking the exponential.
 These probabilities are priors of the target having been generated by a mixture component.
 These are transformed via a softmax: